 - Patients with clinical conditions which may cause risk for PAD

 - Asymptomatic individuals at risk for PAD

 There are several established screening methods for PAD, ranging from a simple questionnaire to CT or MRI imaging.
-The most convenient, inexpensive and recommended method is an ABI (Ankle-Brachial Index) assessment, particularly if preformed with an automated diagnostic device.
+The most convenient, inexpensive, and recommended method is an ABI (Ankle-Brachial Index) assessment, particularly if performed with an automated diagnostic device.
 The ABI assessment is a non-invasive vascular screening test, calculated by dividing the highest systolic pressure in the ankle with the highest systolic pressure in the arm.

 Timely diagnosis and effective treatment of PAD and other vascular disorders can reduce the incidence of mortality in cardiac disorders.
 PAD screening should generally be done in adults over the age of 50 years old with cardiovascular risk factors and in all patients over 65.

-The most prominent barriers to reliable and accurate screening and diagnosis of PAD are generally time limitation and lack of proper equipment, both maintainable using an ABI assessment performed by a diagnostic device.
+The most prominent barriers to reliable and accurate screening and diagnosis of PAD are generally time limitations and lack of proper equipment, both maintainable using an ABI assessment performed by a diagnostic device.